Birth of John Tyler

 Tyler graduated from the College of William and Mary at the age of just 17.
 He then studied law before starting his own legal practice 1811.
 At this same time, Tyler was elected to the Virginia House of Delegates.
 He quickly became a well-known and respected politician for his convincing arguments.
-Tyler went on to serve in the U.S. House of Representatives and again in Virginia House of Delegates before being elected to the U.S. Senate.
-During his term in the Senate, Tyler served as President pro tempore (second in rank in the Senate after the Vice President).
-He was the only U.S. President to have held this position.
+Tyler went on to serve in the US House of Representatives and again in the Virginia House of Delegates before being elected to the US Senate.
+During his term in the Senate, Tyler served as president pro tempore (second in rank in the Senate after the vice president).
+He is the only US president to have held this position.

-During the election of 1840, Tyler was selected as William Henry Harrison’s running mate because he had done well in the South in the previous election and was popular there for his stance on states’ rights.
+During the election of 1840, Tyler was selected as William Henry Harrison’s running mate because he had done well in the South in the previous election and was popular there for his stance on slavery as a part of states’ rights.
 The Harrison-Tyler campaign appealed to the common man and earned a strong electoral vote victory of 234 to 60.

 Tyler was inaugurated to his new position on March 4, 1841.
-His three-minute inaugural address called it an honor “to occupy a seat which has been filled and adorned…by an Adams, a Jefferson, a Gerry, a Clinton, and a Tompkins.”
-He also expressed his views on states’ rights.
+His three-minute inaugural address called it an honor “to occupy a seat which has been filled and adorned… by an Adams, a Jefferson, a Gerry, a Clinton, and a Tompkins.”
 Shortly after the inauguration, Tyler returned to Williamsburg, “with the expectation of spending the next four years in peace and quiet,” as President Harrison did not expect to need his help.

 Tensions between Tyler and his Cabinet continued to rise.
 One of the first major issues Tyler faced concerned the creation of a new banking system.
 Whig Senator Henry Clay supported the national bank, internal improvements, and protective tariffs.
 Tyler believed state sovereignty was more important than Clay’s “American System.”
 Further, Clay expected Tyler to allow him to run the country from the Senate and support his policies.
 However, Tyler had plans of his own – to create a weaker bank that would only be present in the states that wanted it.
 Neither man was willing to back down from his position.

 Tyler’s battle with Congress continued as he vetoed two more tariff bills.
 However, when government revenues dropped dangerously low, Tyler agreed to the Tariff Act of 1842.
-This helped the economy, but put Tyler at odds with both the Northern Whigs (who criticized him for not creating a properly protective tariff) and the Southern states’ rights allies (who viewed the tariff as overly protective).
+This helped the economy, but put Tyler at odds with both the Northern Whigs (who criticized him for not creating a properly protective tariff) and his Southern allies (who viewed the tariff as overly protective).

 Tyler remained focused on his job in spite of his troubles with the Cabinet.
 Early in his administration, he realized the importance of opening trade with China, and organized a diplomatic mission there.
 This mission established an American consulate in China and initiated commercial trade between the two nations.

 In 1842, Daniel Webster, Tyler’s only remaining original Cabinet member, negotiated the Webster-Ashburton Treaty with Great Britain.
 This settled a long-standing border dispute between the two countries that more than once nearly led to war.
 Although they were unable to establish the boundaries of Oregon, the treaty clearly defined the border between Maine and Canada.
 Tyler also invoked the Monroe Doctrine on Hawaii, warning the British to stay out of Hawaii’s affairs.
-This began Hawaii’s annexation to the U.S.
+This began the events that led to Hawaii’s annexation into the US.

 After leaving Washington, Tyler retired to his Virginia plantation that he named “Sherwood Forest.”
 Tyler remained out of the public eye until February 1861, when he attended the Virginia Peace Convention.
-Tyler’s stance on slavery and states’ rights led him to side with the Confederacy when the war began.
-He became a delegate to the Provisional Confederate Congress and was elected to the House of Representatives of the Confederate Congress, but died before he could take office – on January 18, 1862.
+Tyler’s stance on slavery led him to side with the Confederacy when the war began.
+He himself was a slaveholder, keeping 40 people enslaved at one point.
+Tyler became a delegate to the Provisional Confederate Congress and was elected to the House of Representatives of the Confederate Congress, but died before he could take office – on January 18, 1862.
 Tyler’s death is marked as the only one in presidential history not mourned in Washington, due to his support of the Confederacy.
-He is also considered to be the only President to die outside of the U.S., as Virginia was then a part of the Confederate States of America.